EdgarCsA/PriceMedicinesCol/README.md

 # PriceMedicinesCol
 It is a aplication about price comparison of medicines.
-Basically the user write the medicine name, the app return the choices to it and a indicator of price of each one.
+Basically the user write the medicine name, the app return the choices and a indicator of price of each one.

 It is an application in R/Shiny and it is loaded a follow link (I suggest to see it from a devices mobile) : https://goo.gl/CphnGU